lorien-davis/etch-a-sketch/README.md

 # Etch-A-Sketch

-A simple site where a user can choose a color and then draw rectangles on a canvas.
+A simple site where a user can choose a color and then draw squares on a canvas.

+## Features

+- Color input: changes the active color for draw mode
+- Reset button: erases the entire canvas

+### Modes:

+- Draw mode: user can select a color and draw on the canvas by clicking the mouse
+- Erase Mode: user can erase previously drawn pixels
+- Rainbow mode: user can draw with a rainbow brush that will change hue for every pixel

 ## How to use?